 It seems like Iowans just got through a hotly contested US Senate election, which consumed advertising space on their TVs.
 Now they are surviving the seemingly constant barrage of Iowa sportsbook advertising.

 Because one directly followed the other, we at PlayIA thought; what would it be like if those ads for Iowa sports betting were like political ads.
 Obviously, it’s a good thing that they aren’t.
 However, it can be amusing to imagine what if?

 5 ‘political-style’ fictional Iowa sportsbook ads

-In reality, sportsbook ads focus on deposit bonuses and free bets.
+In reality, sportsbook ads focus on deposit bonuses and bonus bets.
 Free money is something that all bettors can get behind, no matter which book they prefer.
 The competition for your sports betting buck can be fierce.
 However, it’s never gotten ugly.

 Political advertisements tend to be about all the bad things that might happen if a candidate is elected rather than the good things the opposition promises to do.
 For that reason, most of these fictional ads will center around “mud-slinging.”
 The first of these imaginary ads revolve around the figure at the center of one Iowa sportsbook’s branding.

 Where is Betfred?

 Betfred has been taking bets in Iowa since last September, but has anyone actually seen him?
 Why is this foreign sportsbook hiding him away from the public?
 Where does Betfred stand on the issues?
 Do we even know for sure that Betfred’s name is really Fred?
 How do we know he really understands what life is like for everyday Iowans?

 The Coalition to Use American Sportsbooks paid for this message.